bnusunny/serverless-web-mcp-server/examples/backend-express/README.md

 # Express.js Backend Example

-This is an example Express.js backend application that can be deployed using the Serverless Web MCP Server.
-It implements a simple REST API for managing items.
+This is a sample Express.js backend application that can be deployed using the Serverless Web MCP Server.

 ## Features

-- RESTful API endpoints for CRUD operations
+- RESTful API with CRUD operations
-- Express.js middleware for error handling and CORS
 - In-memory data store (for demonstration purposes)
+- CORS support
+- Ready for AWS Lambda deployment with Lambda Web Adapter

 ## API Endpoints